ssorren/kong-operator-quickstart/README.md

 ### Deploy the Data Plane
+Please inspect your local copy of [data-plane.yaml](data-plane.yaml).
+There are commented sections which you may want to implement.
+For example, if you are running on EKS, you may want to customize the load balancer annotations.
+The default for Kong is an external L4 load balancer.

 Finally, out DataPlane resource is ready to deploy with the following command:
 ```shell
 cat data-plane.yaml | envsubst | kubectl apply -f -